 - Museum number

-Katana (long sword blade; a): Made of steel.
+a) Katana (long sword) blade.
+Made of steel.
 Signed.
-Stored in wooden storage sheath, inside purple fabric bag.
+Stored in wooden storage sheath.

 - Production date

 This blade is 'shinogi zukuri' with a medium 'kissaki'.
 The tang has one hole and the file marks are 'kesho' with 'sujigai'.
 The tang tip is 'kurijiri'.
 The grain is closely packed, almost indiscernible 'koitame', becoming 'masame' on the 'shinogi ji'.
 The 'hamon' is essentially 'suguha' with 'gunome' and 'ashi', presenting a slight 'juzuba' formation.
 The 'boshi' is a deep 'komaru'.

 The first Chikanori was active during the Keio era (1865-8) in Hitachi Province and is distinguished by his use of 'kiri' file marks.
 Zenjo Chikanori is Chikanori II, who was active during the Meiji era (1868-1912) in Mito, Hitachi Province.